rahmatullahvibenet-sketch/NEBULA-Blockchain-Ecosystem/README.md

 > *"No Government.
 No Bank.
 No Permission. — 2025"*

-Built by **Rahmatullah Rahmani** — a self-taught developer from Afghanistan, coded entirely on a mobile phone. 📱
+Built by **Rahmatullah Rahmani** — an independent developer from Afghanistan dedicated to financial freedom for all humanity.
 ---

 ## ✨ Features